Aaron Judge: Awards and honors

+Statistical achievements

 Uniform

 Judge has worn the unusual uniform number of 99 since it was given to him during 2016 spring training (higher numbers are typically given to young players who are not expected to make the final regular-season roster).
-Judge has stated he would prefer either No. 44 (retired by the Yankees to honor Reggie Jackson) or No. 35 but is not sure whether he would switch if the latter two were to become available.
+In 2016, Judge had stated he would have preferred either No. 44 (retired by the Yankees to honor Reggie Jackson) or No. 35 but was not sure whether he would switch if the latter two were to become available.

 MLB along with the MLB Players Association, created Players Weekend to let players "express themselves while connecting with their past in youth baseball".
 From August 25–27, 2017, players wore alternate team jerseys inspired by youth league designs.
 They also had the option to replace their last names with their nicknames on their jersey nameplates, and the vast majority of players did so.
 Judge chose the nickname "All Rise" (given to him by former teammate Todd Frazier) to be worn on the back of his jersey nameplate.
 For the 2018 Players Weekend, Judge chose to just have his last name on the back of his jersey.
 During the 2019 event, Judge chose his own nickname, "BAJ", an abbreviation of "Big Aaron Judge".

 Player profile

 Judge is listed at 6 ft 7 in and 282 lbs.
-Due to his large size and strength, he has elicited comparisons to teammate Giancarlo Stanton, Richie Sexson, Dave Winfield, and Willie Stargell.
+Due to his large size and strength, he has elicited comparisons to teammate Giancarlo Stanton, as well as former MLB players Richie Sexson, Dave Winfield, and Willie Stargell.

+His power output is historically significant: he is one of only eight players in MLB history to record an OPS+ above 200 in three seasons.
+He is also one of just 14 players in MLB history to slug above .700 in a season with a minimum of 550 plate appearances.
+He is the fourth player ever to produce four seasons with 50 or more home runs, alongside Ruth, Sammy Sosa, and Mark McGwire.
+Since Statcast began tracking exit velocity in 2015, Judge broke the record for the hardest-hit home run with a 121.1 mph blast on June 10, 2017, against the Baltimore Orioles; although later surpassed, it ranked fifth as of 2025.
+Judge and Miguel Sanó are the only MLB players since 2015 to hit multiple home runs measuring at least 495 feet.

 Pregame rituals

 Judge has been credited as a team leader both on and off the field.

-He has a number of rituals before, during, and after games that set him apart from other players.
+He has a number of rituals before, during, and after games.
 According to Michael Kay (as discussed during The Michael Kay Show), before each game at Yankee Stadium, Judge ceremoniously tosses exactly 40 sunflower seeds in the grass behind home plate (one for each man on the extended Yankees roster.)
 The prayer he recites after he tosses the seeds is unknown to the public.

+During his 2017 rookie season, it was reported that Judge kept a note on his phone that read ".179", his batting average with the Yankees in 2016, and looked at it daily as a source of motivation.